-Every attempt will be made to notify parents or guardians when any consequence beyond a warning is assigned.
+Every attempt will be made to notify parents or guardians when initial attempts to change behavior are not successful.
 When the principal or teacher feel that a parent conference would be beneficial, every attempt will be made to arrange a conference.

-Grace Lutheran School - Student Dress Policy for the 2022-23 School Year
+Grace Lutheran School - Student Dress Policy for the 2023-24 School Year